 Feeding and Growth Performance

-Following a systematic approach to feeding and management will release the genetic potential of the fast-growing DanBred piglets and lead to production with high growth rates, optimal feed conversion and excellent meat quality which can make a positive difference for total economic profit.
+A systematic approach to feeding and management of pigs will set the stage for realising the genetic potential of the fast-growing DanBred piglets.
+Additionally, this will lead to production with high growth rates, optimal feed conversion and excellent meat quality.
+This will make a positive difference in total economic profit.